CiaccoDavide/BackgroundPage/docs/README.md

 I programmed **BackgroundPage** in C++ using Qt Creator 4.1.0 which is based on Qt 5.7.0.

+The Qt WebEngine core is based on the Chromium Project.

 Until now this has been tested only on Windows 10 64bit.

+I tested it also on Linux Mint and Lubuntu, but I failed to deploy a standalone release build...

 ---